Our Pre-Kindergarten and Kindergarten are special places where imagineering and learning go hand in hand.

 The PYP is taught in over 109 countries (over 5000 schools) with the framework being uniquely adaptable to state and national standards.
 The Australian Curriculum is taught using the PYP framework to deliver the curriculum in a relevant, rigorous and engaging way.

-At the core of all IB Programmes is the Learner Profile.
+The programme incorporates local and global issues into the curriculum, asking students to look at six related, trans-disciplinary themes and to consider the links between them.
+They are described as trans-disciplinary because they focus on issues that go across subject areas.
 The aim of the programmes is to develop internationally minded people who, recognising their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.

-Find out more about the IB Primary Years Programme here.
+Find out more about the IB PYP here.

 Numeracy, Literacy and STEM